 Extraordinary stories of ordinary people who are changing the place where they live.

-We're keen to hear your suggestions for future programmes via our contact us page or you can write to Changing Places, BBC Bristol BS8 2LR
+We're keen to hear your suggestions for future programmes via our contact us page or write to Changing Places, BBC Bristol BS8 2LR

 Friday 15 April